thiagoteixeira/thiagoteixeira.github.io/_posts/2018-03-10-how-to-create-a-spring-boot-application-using-kotlin.md

 ---
 layout: post
 title: How to Create a Spring Boot Application using Kotlin and Gradle
+author: thiago
 date: 2018-03-10 15:00:00 +0300
 description: How to Create a Spring Boot Application using Kotlin and Gradle # Add post description (optional)
-img: spring/spring-boot-and-kotlin-20180310.png # Add image post (optional)
+image: assets/images/spring/spring-boot-and-kotlin-20180310.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Kotlin,Java,Spring,Spring Boot,blog]
+categories: [ tutorial ]
 ---

 A few months ago I wrote an article showing how to create a simple Spring Boot application using Java, you can see it by [clicking here](https://thiagoteixeira.github.io/how-to-create-spring-boot-application).